 - Reducing the Risks.
 In business, spontaneous actions are risky and risks often translate into additional costs.
 Whereas a business plan outlines the whole journey of new app development, providing great insights into some likely risks, as well as securing investments and loans.

 - Defined Strategy and Clear Perspective.
 When knee-deep into the process and continuously encountering obstacles, it is easy to lose the vision of the big picture and the original goals.
-This is the importance of the said business plan: it educates you about the new market and prepares you for the upcoming processes and potential obstacles, while also serves as a reminder of the goals, priorities, and critical aspects that serve as a foundation of your business.
+This is the importance of the said business plan: it educates you about the new market and prepares you for the upcoming processes and potential obstacles, while also serving as a reminder of the goals, priorities, and critical aspects that serve as a foundation of your business.

 - Attracted Investors.
 No one wants to invest money into something they don’t believe in or know nothing about.
 A business plan is exactly the way to encourage investors into providing any necessary capital quickly and effectively by clearly presenting the vision in combination with practical data, whilst exhibiting the full potential of the mobile app idea.